swimtrunks/database-app/README.md

 I have configured the react script to start on port 3002.
 After this the page will open in your default browser.

 <h3>Up Next:</h3>
 1. I implememted every suggested feature from the list except for one: Testing.
-This is something I would like to become better with and I will be trying to learn Jest and Mocha going forward.
+This is something I would like to become better with and I will be trying to learn Jest and Mocha going forward.<br />
 2. In the form section I would have liked to create an alert div that would pop up at the bottom corner, alerting the user of a successful form submit.
 As of right now the form simply resets.